snapsheet/get-artifacts-as-outputs/README.md

    - Downloads and extracts the artifact contents
    - Reads the specified output file
    - Makes the contents available as a job output with the same name as the dependent job

-This allows you to access data from previous jobs using the standard GitHub Actions outputs syntax:

 ### Development